Your Guide to Crypto Trading

 Cryptocurrency Trading — What Is It, And How Does it Work?

 Interested in cryptocurrency trading but don’t know where to start?
 You’re not alone.
 Since the launch of Bitcoin in 2009, the cryptocurrency market has exploded — and people want in on the action.
-But the world of crypto can be a confusing place if you’re brand new.
+But the world of crypto can be confusing if you’re brand new.

 What Is Cryptocurrency Trading?